force11/website/docs/graphics.md

 ### Logotype

 **ALL FILES - RIGHT CLICK TO DOWNLOAD** or visit GitHub to [download all files](https://github.com/force11/website/tree/master/images).

+SVG versions with fonts present have 'font-comfortaa' added to the end of the file names.

 PNG with tranparent background 2400 px x 411 px.